Magickbase/neuron-public-issues/Neuron-PRDs/WalletConnect/GeneralComponent.md

 ### 1.1 Connecting flowchart

-> Scanning QR code is the most used and also recommended for users to connect to dApp with your wallet.
+> Scanning QR code is the most used and also recommended for users to connect to dapp with your wallet.
 We also offer a way to connect by pasting the WalletConnect code which could be used for testing.
 [UI for Connecting Flowchart](https://www.figma.com/file/6XNoimRDbFTTNm016rbIdU/Magickbase?type=design&node-id=16072-38648&t=rF3mLzNYeaveGD6Q-0)

 #### 1.1.1 Corresponding functions and Labels
 All the labels and functions which are used to construct the the prototype are listed if you'd like to integrate them into your app in your own way.